Timeline of the universe, courtesy of NASA. (I added

 - The universe is between 13 and 14 billion years old*.
 The first several billion years were spent cooling, then forming stars and making the elements for planets and life chemistry.
 This drastically shortens the time available for life to arise.

 - Time, as we know and measure it, has no meaning outside of our Cosmos.
 This has critical implications for the nature of any Creator that we might propose.

 - Similarly, our Cosmos is not a Giant Thing sitting in “space;” what we know of as “space” is within our Cosmos.

 Mr. and Mrs. Alpha Capricorni.
 Junior is off to the right.

 What you and I think of as “light” is the same as radio waves; they’re just at different frequencies.
 The particles (or more accurately, “quanta”) that carry (or “mediate”) these forces are called photons.
 In a similar way, physicists think that gravity is carried by gravitons.

 I call them “particles,” but in fact, sometimes they act like waves.
 This is called the Wave-Particle Duality.
 You can think of them as little packets of energy that act weird.

 There are a bunch of different particles responsible for what we see, hear, feel, eat and breathe.
-Each has a specific mass, ranging from zero to very “heavy” (in relative terms).
+Each has a specific mass, ranging from zero to very “heavy” (in sub-atomic terms).
 Each has special characteristics: some have an electrical charge, some “mediate” a specific force.
 But by assembling these in different ways, we get our Cosmos.